justinpan0/tensorflow-backend/README.md

  network and, with some careful regularization, the model would learn to accurately separate signal from noise.
-To reduce the cost of training, the number of hidden units is reduced in favor of some old school feature engineering: the fast fourier transform (FFT).
+To reduce the cost of training, the number of hidden units is reduced in favor of some old school feature engineering: the fast fourier transform (FFT) and Singular Value Decomposition (SVD).
  The FFT is a signal processing technique for converting a signal into a frequency domain.
 The original signal is also filtered with a high pass Butterworth filter aimed at removing noise above 4Hz (or 240 beats per minute).
 The filtered signal is again transformed to it's approximate frequency domain.
 A combination of the above fourier coefficients are fed into the convolutional neural network.
+The SVD is a dimension reduction technique for narrowing the number of features.

+ The reasons we gave up on Tensorflow JS are that a. it is still under active and intensive development and b. it lacks important functions such as SVD (generally, for rank reduction, unless you know the original matrix is indeed rank deficient, you should use SVD instead of QRD).

 # Installing